COVID-19 Map: Deaths Worldwide Now At More Than 115K, Confirmed Cases Top 9K in LA County

 - 23,428 confirmed cases

 If you hit a paywall on the L.A.
 Times full tracker, please consider subscribing.
 They have a $1 for eight weeks special.

-On Wednesday, L.A.
-County public health officials gave a demographic breakdown of the deaths so far.
+In Sunday's news release, L.A.
+County public health officials gave a demographic breakdown of the deaths so far, with the caveat that they currently only have that data for 240 of the 296 people who have died.
 [We have added overall demographic estimates from the U.S. Census Bureau for comparison.]

-Here's what they reported Wednesday about 330 of the residents who died:
+Here's what they're reporting about the residents who died:

-At a press briefing last week, L.A.
+At a press briefing Friday, L.A.
 County public health officials said they decided to extend stay home until May 15 after studying different scenarios for the spread of COVID-19 in the nation's most populous county.
-Public health officials cautioned on Tuesday to expect 1,000 daily cases in L.A.
-County as testing continues to expand.

 SAN BERNARDINO COUNTY